flouciel/flouciel.github.io/src/content/blog/update-note.md

 ## A Small Photo Page

 I finally added a [photo page](/photos) to the site.
 Nothing big, just a few of my favorite shots.
-Feel like I wanted a quieter place to collect the ones that still feel good after a while.
+I wanted a quieter place to collect the ones that still feel good after a while.

 It’s inspired by [Anthony Fu’s site](https://antfu.me/photos), which I’ve always liked for how calm and honest it feels.
 I’m not a photographer or anything.
 Just enjoy taking quick shots here and there, mostly with my old Pixel phone.
 I switched to an iPhone not long ago, but honestly I don’t really like how the photos turn out.
 Most of the stuff I liked came from that old Pixel.

 I do have a [Pinterest](https://www.pinterest.com/hazymaybelazy/_created/) page.
-I like how it looks that masonry layout, the way it flows, the calm vibe it gives off.
+I like how that masonry layout looks, the way it flows, the calm vibe it gives off.
 But some of the features kind of suck.
-Haven’t uploaded anything new to Pinterest in a while.
+Haven't uploaded anything new to Pinterest in a while.
 Hazy maybe lazy.
 Either way, the page is still up.

 Thinking about upgrading my gear sometime this year.
-Not sure yet, but if I do, maybe there’ll be some better shots coming.
-Stay tune.
+Not sure yet, but if I do, maybe there'll be some better shots coming.
+Stay tuned.

 ## Cleaning Things Up, Saying Bye to Pocket